ShaimaBaasher/shopping-cart-bloc-architecture/README.md

 ## Getting Started

-This project is simple shopping cart project done by Bloc + clean-architecture + GetIt.
+This project is simple shopping cart project using Bloc + clean-architecture + GetIt.

 All you need to do to run the code to just fetch the code.